Scusemua/hops/aws-setup/setup.md

 Navigate to the `/home/ubuntu/repos/openwhisk-deploy-kube` directory.
 This directory contains a local GitHub repository of the repository found [here](https://github.com/Scusemua/openwhisk-deploy-kube).
 The repository contains a pre-configured deployment of OpenWhisk with the same settings as the one used by $\lambda$FS.

 **NOTE:** Before deploying OpenWhisk, we recommend pre-creating the required NGINX `secret`.
 This process is described in the **Creating NGINX Secret** section above.
-If you executed the `configure_eks_cluster.sh` script, then this step was already performed for you.
+If you executed the `configure_eks_cluster.py` script, then this step was already performed for you.

 ## Deploy Self-Signed Certificates

-**NOTE:** This step is performed automatically by the `configure_eks_cluster.sh` script.
-If you used/executed that script, then you do not need to perform this step.

 First, generate the self-signed certificates.
 You can change the `key.pem` and `cert.pem` filenames if desired for whatever reason.